jaimepc/globant-challenge/README.md

 All code was commited and pushed into this repo, also the pbxi file and some versions were release to highlight the milestones of the project.

+## Disclamers

+This project will be deleted by 28th April in order to prevent extra cost in AZ subscription

 ## Authors

 - [@Jaime Padron](jaimepc199@gmail.com)